Amos Eaton: Personal life

 Following the death of his first wife, Polly Thomas, Eaton was remarried to Sally Cady in 1803, who bore him five sons.
-After her death he was remarried to Anna Bradley in 1816, by whom he had three sons and two daughters.
+Through her, Eaton was the uncle of social reformer Elizabeth Cady Stanton (1815-1902).
+After her death in 1816 he remarried the same year to Anna Bradley, by whom he had three sons and two daughters.
 She having died, Eaton married Alice Johnson in 1827, who bore him one son, and survived him about four years.
 Three of his children showed a preference for natural philosophy.
 Hezekiah Hulbert Eaton (1809–1832) became a chemist at Transylvania University but died at the age of twenty-three.
 Major General Amos Beebe Eaton (1806–1877) was a U.S. Army officer interested in natural philosophy.
 Sara Cady Eaton (1818–1881) taught natural sciences and modern languages in a young woman's seminary at Monticello, Illinois.
 Eaton's grandson, Daniel Cady Eaton (1834–1895), professed botany at Yale College in the 1860s.

 Works

 Amos Eaton published on agriculture, botany, engineering, geology, surveying, and zoology.